canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 ## Changing port and enabling SSL
 Duration: 3:00

 RocketChat uses Caddy as it's HTTP server.
-We can generate a default config with:
+Before we can change it's settings, we need to generate a config file.
+We can generate the default config with:

 `rocketchat-server.initcaddy`